 Each course is comprised of in-depth videos that you can complete at your own pace, and you’ll also receive recipes, interactive photos, fun quizzes at the end of each lesson, a private Facebook group AND, if you complete everything, you’ll be rewarded with certification as a Level 1 Vegan Fusion Chef!
 Watch the video below for more information.

 If you want to learn more about vegan and/or raw food preparation fundamentals, I highly recommend these easy to follow courses.
-Using the code SNEWMAN, you can get 40% EITHER OR BOTH courses, which equates to $100 off the bundle or $50 off either one you choose!
+Using the code SNEWMAN, you can get 40% OFF EITHER OR BOTH courses, which equates to $100 off the bundle or $50 off either one you choose!
 That’s only $150 for both courses.
 Simply click here to register with your special code!

 AND FINALLY, BACK TO THIS RAW SOUP!

 Health benefits of this soup:

 - Avocado + Brazil nuts = healthy fats that are needed with each meal to aid in nutrient absorption

 - Carrots + lemon juice = straight shot of vitamins A and C